Rifaditya/Lazy-Gold-Progression/README.md

 **Made with ❤️ for the Minecraft community**

-*Part of the Lazy Mods Collection*
+*Part of the Vanilla Outsider Collection*

 </div>